SaraAlert/SaraAlert/config/sara/README.md

 ## Example:

-In the configuration below, the USA jurisdiction will have 3 symptoms, these symptoms will apply to the USA jurisdiction as well as ALL of it's nested children, meaning that all jurisdictions all the way down to the county-level jurisdictions will inherit these symptoms.
-State 1 has specified it's own symptoms which will be added to the symptoms that it inherited from its parent jurisdiction, these symptoms will be applied to State 1, and the children of State 1 (County 1 and County 2).
+In the configuration below, the USA jurisdiction will have 3 symptoms, these symptoms will apply to the USA jurisdiction as well as ALL of its nested children, meaning that all jurisdictions all the way down to the county-level jurisdictions will inherit these symptoms.
+State 1 has specified its own symptoms which will be added to the symptoms that it inherited from its parent jurisdiction, these symptoms will be applied to State 1, and the children of State 1 (County 1 and County 2).
 In other words, a monitoree in State 1, County 1 or County 2 will be asked about 5 total symptoms as part of their assessments, whereas a monitoree in State 2 or County 3 would only be asked about 3 symptoms.
 Assessments which have 2 or more of the required group symptoms (Fever) will be considered symptomatic.